acastroaraujo/movies-dataset/README.md

 ![](README_files/figure-gfm/comparison-1.png)<!-- -->

-This graph makes it clear that our more popular users are different from *all* users.
+This graph makes it look like our more popular users are different from *all* users.
 Every movie under the red line of equality was rated higher by the full population of users; every movie over the line of equality was rated higher by the sample of popular users.

-On the other hand, as the colors show, this might simply be an issue of sample size; all high-sample movies cluster near the line of equality.
+But, as the colors show, this is simply an issue of sample size; all high-sample movies cluster near the line of equality.
 This means we might not have “biased” samples after all.

 ------------------------------------------------------------------------